-D.I.Y. is a Sunday carpentry term, to quote from Wikipedia
+D.I.Y. is a Sunday carpentry term, and to quote from Wikipedia

-DIY is the activity of making, repairing, and decorating something by yourself (i.e., using your body) instead of paying someone (a contractor) to do it for you.
+DIY refers to the activity of making, repairing, and decorating something by oneself (i.e., using one's own body), rather than paying someone (a contractor) to do it for you.

-DIY is a range of activities based on the philosophy of "Do what you can do yourself".
+DIY is a variety of activities based on the principle of "Do what you can by yourself.

-For example, you can buy coffee beans from a coffee machine and drink them in an espresso machine, but we get bored with that, so we buy them from the green coffee beans, roast them ourselves, make them in espresso pods, and use the warmed milk as a form to make a cappuccino, or you can make your own blends with the beans from different regions and how roasted they are.
-Enjoy.
+For example, we buy coffee beans and drink them in an espresso machine, but we get bored with that, so we buy green coffee beans, roast them ourselves, use espresso pods, and make cappuccino with warm milk foam.
+We will also enjoy blending our favorite beans from different regions and roasting conditions.

-Also, the floor tiles were getting old, so we stripped them off ourselves, got a bunch of tiles, cut and peeled them, and made mosaics.
+Also, the floor tiles were getting old, so we stripped them down, bought a lot of tiles, and cut them up to make mosaics.

-It's similar in company-related situations.
-If the meeting proceedings get boring or uninteresting, they keep adding customizations, and the minutes can be kept in real time.
+It's similar in the corporate world.
+If a meeting becomes boring or uninteresting, we keep adding customizations to it, such as making the minutes available in real time.

-If it becomes a hassle to write a phone call receipt note, create a web tool and try it out as soon as you have an idea for a web service, or add to the past one.
+If writing notes to receive phone calls becomes a hassle, we can create web tools, and as soon as an idea for a web service comes to mind, we can try it out or add to the past ones.

-Even hard business areas such as strategy and marketing are difficult to use in existing frames, so they can be completely different with various improvements.
+Even in hard business fields such as strategy and marketing, existing frames are difficult to use, so if you improve them in various ways, they can become something completely different.

-Although not food, Mogic emphasizes local production for local consumption in the management of the company.
+It's not about food, but Mogic places a lot of emphasis on local production for local consumption in the management of the company.

-There is also a greeting with the landlord of the office, people coming to do electrical work, and people from a nearby English conversation class who were allowed to participate in the Halloween procession with the children.
+I'm in the middle of greeting the landlord of my office, the people who come to do electrical work, and the people from the nearby English school who let me participate in the Halloween procession with their children.

-When I went to a Chinese restaurant today, I received sesame dumplings as a free gift because it was crowded.
+Today, I went to a Chinese restaurant that I know well, and they offered me sesame dumplings as a service, saying they were sorry it was so crowded.

-Such a loose network is the atmosphere to run a business in Shakujii.
+This kind of loose network is the atmosphere of running a business in Shakujii.